googoogajoob/yii-word-frequency/README.md

 * The simplest form is a single text string.
 * An array of string values
 * An array of arrays which resolves to strings at the end node
-* An active record object accompanied by a query defing which records and columns to use
+* An active record object accompanied by a query defining which records and columns to use
 * A text file

 Individual tokens are extracted from the sources based on a delimeter which defaults to